 1. How do I join Labyrinth?

 Please send an email to labyrinthhomeschoolcoop@gmail.
 Our new families’ coordinator is glad to discuss Labyrinth with you.
-Once your family is interested in signing up for classes, we will ask you to join via the website and print/sign your family contract and pay your $125 non-refundable registration fee.
-You can find out more on how to register under "Registration Process for 2018-2018".
-You will be set up with a web login and instructions on how to register for classes.
-Once you register for classes your tuition for the first session classes, as well as class material, and supply fees must be received to hold your seats in the selected classes.
+Once your family is interested in signing up for classes, we will ask you to join via the website where you will complete your family information, sign your family contract and pay your $130 non-refundable registration fee.
+You will then be ready to register for classes.
+Once you register for classes your tuition for the first session classes, as well as class material and supply fees must be received to hold your seats in the selected classes.

 2. How do I change my password ?